pellcorp/pghoard/README.rst

 connection string or a ``postgres://`` connection uri.
 If for example you'd like to use a streaming replication slot use the syntax {... "slot": "slotname"}.

+``primary_node`` (no default)

+A primary node can be described as an object of libpq key: value connection info pairs or libpq connection string or a ``postgres://`` connection uri.

+A primary node is optional and can be provided if the `nodes` are pointing to standby instances, where switching xlog is not supported.

 ``pg_bin_directory`` (default: find binaries from well-known directories)

 Site-specific option for finding ``pg_basebackup`` and ``pg_receivexlog``